 Again, subbing in vegan butter and non-dairy milk will easily allow you to make a plant-based version of this dish.

 This is where things get fun.
 Usually, it’s as simple as subbing in an alternative to eggs when the recipe calls for more than one egg (in most cases, just try omitting eggs if they only call for one).
 Common alternatives include EnerG brand Egg Replacer, mashed bananas, silken tofu, or even flaxseeds.
 A great list of sub-ins for eggs can be found here.
 Along with all of the above, subbing in non-dairy milk and vegan butter where recipes call for milk and butter is an easy switch.
-Inspired recipes for vegan holiday cookies include this great list from One Green Planet, along with recipes from my personal favorite, the cookbook “Vegan Cookies Invade Your Cookie Jar.”
+Try Peaceful Dumpling’s holiday cookies, along with recipes from my personal favorite, the cookbook “Vegan Cookies Invade Your Cookie Jar.”